These Cheesy Beef Stuffed Buns are the ultimate crowd pleaser. The perfect-size hand-held snack.

 The filling options are countless but here’s a possibility or two for you to consider…

-- Shredded pot roast, roasted peppers, chopped prepared broccoli rabe & shredded provolone – great way to use up those leftovers
+- Shredded pot roast, roasted peppers, chopped prepared broccoli rabe & shredded provolone – Great way to use up those leftovers.

-- Well-seasoned shredded rotisserie chicken, sautéed peppers, sautéed onions & shredded cheddar – serve with some sour cream and call them fajita buns
+- Well-seasoned shredded rotisserie chicken, sautéed peppers, sautéed onions & shredded cheddar – Serve with some sour cream and call them fajita buns.

-- Sautéed sliced mushrooms, sautéed onions, wilted spinach & feta – awesome snack for the vegetarian crowd
+- Sautéed sliced mushrooms, sautéed onions, wilted spinach & feta – Awesome snack for the vegetarian crowd.

-- Double the recipe for the beef filling & add more to each bun to make a heartier version
+- Double the recipe for the beef filling & add more to each bun to make a heartier version – They will absolutely taste like the best fast-food burger.
+Ever.

 cheesy beef stuffed buns